postsharp/Metalama.Documentation/content/conceptual/configuration/telemetry.md

 ## Disabling telemetry

+Telemetry is disabled by default.
+During the license registration process, a checkbox will give you the option to enable telemetry.

+> [!NOTE]
+> Prior to Metalama 2024.1, telemetry was enabled by default.

 You can disable telemetry using one of the two methods outlined below.

 ### Option 1.
 Defining an environment variable

 You can disable telemetry by defining the `METALAMA_TELEMETRY_OPT_OUT` environment variable to any non-empty value.

+This environment variable has priority over any other setting.
+It does not affect the license audit mechanism.

-This method allows you to disable telemetry for build agents, or you can disable telemetry for all devices in your domain using remote management tools such as Azure Endpoint Manager.
+It allows you to disable telemetry for all devices in your domain using remote management tools such as Azure Endpoint Manager.

 ### Option 2.
 Using Metalama Command Line Tools